cran-task-views/Spatial/Spatial.md

 an introduction, including
 [Geocomputation with R](https://geocompr.robinlovelace.net/index.html).

-Specific questions or issues may be raised directly with package maintainers by email, or where `packageDescription(<pkg>)$BugReports` returns an URL for bug reports or issues, where `<pkg>` is the name of the package as a string.
+Specific questions or issues may be raised where `packageDescription(<pkg>)$BugReports` returns an URL for bug reports or issues (where `<pkg>` is the name of the package as a string), or directly with package maintainers by email.
 Use may also be made of the [R-SIG-Geo](https://stat.ethz.ch/mailman/listinfo/R-SIG-Geo/) mailing-list after subscription, or of [stackoverflow](https://stackoverflow.com) with appropriate tags.
 Using the